 Various surgical procedures have been used in an effort to improve long-term anal continence.
 It is questionable whether any procedure currently used is always completely successful, and the patient should be informed of this uncertainty.
 Increasing experience suggests the use of some type of anal pull-through procedure has a reasonable chance of providing more comfort than the terminal ileostomy or the ileal abdominal pouch.

 A prolonged period of preoperative hyperalimentation or nonalimentation with catabolism may be avoided by a staged procedure, especially in the presence of toxic megacolon, poor general condition, or rectal disease.
 A permanent ileostomy is performed with subtotal colectomy, leaving the rectum in place, and the superior hemorrhoidal vessels undivided.
 This also offers the chance to review the pathology of the colon to further exclude Crohn’s disease.
 After several months, an ileoanal anastomosis is considered and a diverting ileostomy is created at the time of the pouch.
 After a suitable recovery the temporary ileostomy is closed making this a three-stage procedure.
 Various pouches have been advocated.
 They include the J pouch (figure 2a), the three loop S pouch (figure 2b), the lateral isoperistaltic ileal reservoir (figure 2c), and the four-loop W reservoir (figure 2d).

 Documentation of the pathologic process involved is done with biopsies taken from the anal canal as well as the rectum or colon.
-The stomach and duodenum are inspected by gastroduodenoscopy.
-Patients with ...
+The stomach and duodenum are inspected by gastroduodenoscopy. ...